+Unforced Oscillations

+- Simple Harmonic Motion

+- Hooke's Law

+- Newton's Second Law

+- Method of Force Competition

+- Visualization of Harmonic Motion

+- Phase-Amplitude Conversion

+- The Simple Pendulum and The Linearized Pendulum

+- The Physical Pendulum

+- The Swinging Rod

+- Torsional Pendulum: Mechanical Wristwatch

+- Shockless Auto

+- Rolling Wheel on a Spring

+Simple Harmonic Motion

-Consider the spring-mass system of Figure 2, where x measures the signed distance from the equilibrium position of the mass.
+Consider the spring-mass system of Figure 1, where x measures the signed distance from the equilibrium position of the mass.
 The spring is assumed to exert a force under both compression and elongation.
 Such springs are commonly used in automotive suspension systems, notably coil springs and leaf springs.
 In the case of coil springs, it is assumed that there is space between the coils, which allows the spring to exert bidirectional forces.

-Figure 2.
+Figure 1.
 An undamped spring-mass system, showing compression, equilibrium and elongation of the spring with corresponding positions of the mass m.

-Hooke's law.
-The basic physical law to be applied is:

-The linear restoring force F exerted by a spring is proportional to the signed elongation X, briefly, F = -kX.
+Hooke's law The linear restoring force F exerted by a spring is proportional to the signed elongation X, briefly, F = -kX.
 The number k is called Hooke's constant for the spring.
-In the model of Figure 2, X = x(t) and k > 0.
+In the model of Figure 1, X = x(t) and k > 0.
 The minus sign accounts for the action of the force: the spring tries to restore the mass to the equilibrium state, so the vector force is directed toward the equilibrium position x = 0.

-Newton's second law.
-Specialized to the model in Figure 2, Newton's second law says:

-The force F exerted by a mass m attached to a spring is F = ma where $a = d^2x/dt^2$ is the acceleration of the mass.

-The weight W = mg is defined in terms of the gravitational constant g = 32 ft/s2, 9.8 m/s2 or 980 cm/s2 where the mass m is given respectively in slugs, kilograms or grams.
+Newton's Second Law Specialized to the model in Figure 1, Newton's second law says: The force F exerted by a mass m attached to a spring is F=ma where $a=d^2x/dt^2$ is the acceleration of the mass.
+The weight W = mg is defined in terms of the gravitational constant g = 32 ft/s2, 9.8 m/s^2 or 980 cm/s^2 where the mass m is given respectively in slugs, kilograms or grams.
 The weight is the force due to gravity and it has the appropriate units for a force: pounds in the case of the fps system of units.
-Method of force competition.
-Hooke's law F = -kx(t) and Newton's second law F = mx''(t) give two independent equations for the force acting on the system.
-Equating competing forces implies that the signed displacement x(t) satisfies the free vibration equation

-$$mx''(t) + kx(t) = 0.$$

-It is also called the harmonic oscillator, especially in its equivalent form

-$$x''(t) + \omega^2 x(t) = 0, \quad \omega^2 = \frac{k}{m}.$$

-In this context, ω is the natural frequency of the free vibration.
-The harmonic oscillator is said to describe a simple harmonic motion x(t), known by the recipe to have the form $x(t) = c_1 \cos \omega t + c_2 \sin \omega t$.
+Method of Force Competition Hooke's law F = -kx(t) and Newton's second law F = mx''(t) give two independent equations for the force acting on the system.
+Equating competing forces implies that the signed displacement x(t) satisfies the free vibration equation $$mx''(t) + kx(t) = 0.$$ It is also called the harmonic oscillator, especially in its equivalent form $$x''(t)+\omega^2 x(t)=0, \quad \omega^2=rac{k}{m}.$$ In this context, ω is the natural frequency of the free vibration.
+The harmonic oscillator is said to describe a simple harmonic motion x(t), known by Euler's constant-coefficient recipe to have the form $$x(t) = c_1 \cos \omega t + c_2 \sin \omega t.$$ Visualization of Harmonic Motion A simple harmonic motion can be obtained graphically by means of the experiment shown in Figure 2, in which an undamped spring-mass system has an attached pen that writes on a moving paper chart.
+The chart produces the simple harmonic motion $$x(t) = c_1 \cos \omega t + c_2 \sin \omega t$$ or equivalently $$x(t) = A\cos(\omega t - \phi).$$